Nikhilnv1209/go-chat-app/README.md

 - **Direct Messaging**: One-on-one private conversations with unified receipt tracking.
 - **Group Messaging**: Create groups and broadcast messages to multiple members.
 - **Inbox & History**: REST APIs to fetch conversation list and message history.
+- **Read Receipts**: Track message delivery and read status for all conversations.
+- **Typing Indicators**: Real-time typing status for enhanced user experience.
 - **Authentication**: Secure JWT-based signup and login flow.
 - **Data Persistence**: Robust PostgreSQL database integration using GORM.
 - **Scalable Architecture**: Refactored to use UUIDs for all primary and foreign keys.